tstelzer/workers-guide-to-fp-in-ts/posts/pure-functions.md

 ]
 ```

 Works.
-Bob said we don't need to write tests for this, so I guess we can merge
+Bob said we don't need to write tests for this, so you guess you can merge
-our branch.
+the branch.

 Ah, it seems that Jim already merged his changes as well.
 What did he work on
 again?
-Guess we didn't listen in the stand up.
+You didn't listen in the stand up.
 Looks like he added a method to `User` as well:

 ```typescript
 class User {